theseriff/jobify/docs/index.md

-# Jobber
+# Jobify

-**Jobber** is a powerful asynchronous job scheduling and management framework for Python.
+**Jobify** is a powerful asynchronous job scheduling and management framework for Python.
 It allows you to define and schedule background jobs with an intuitive decorator-based API, similar to modern web frameworks like FastAPI.